- What to see

 Diagonal Mar (Districts)

-Diagonal Mar is, so far, the newest section of Barcelona, and to some extent is still in the process of formation and consolidation.
-It is the most eastern part of Barcelona's coastline is was where they held the Forum of Cultures in 2004.
-What was once an industrial area has been transformed into an area of residential complexes, upscale hotels, office buildings, conference centres, designer parks, a huge shopping centre, and the newest urban beach.
-If you're looking to stay here by the coast then browse our apartments close to the beaches.
+Diagonal Mar is, so far, the newest area of Barcelona, and to some extent is still in the process of formation and consolidation.
+It's the most eastern part of Barcelona's coastline and is where they held the Forum of Cultures in 2004.
+What was once an industrial area has been transformed into an area of residential complexes, upscale hotels, office buildings, conference centres, designer parks, a huge shopping centre and the newest urban beach.

 Video presentation of Diagonal Mar